 Of course I have to say, be careful.
 Don’t go too close to the edge etc. But for real, white chalk cliffs aren’t very stable, and even if you feel safe in your footing, the cliffs might have other ideas.

-The walk to a secret viewpoint of Old Harry Rocks
+The walk to the Old Harry Rocks secret viewpoint

 I’m calling this secret because it’s hidden away slightly….It probably isn’t really secret.